Kong/insomnia-docs/docs/insomnia/insomnia-sync.md

 ### Revert to a Previous Snapshot

 You can revert a Collection to a previous Snapshot.
 Find the Snapshot you want to revert to by going to the branch dropdown and clicking on **History**.
 Then click **Restore** on the Snapshot you want to revert to.

 When you restore a Snapshot, it will show the changes locally and you'll need to manually Snapshot the changes.

 ## Things to Know

-If a team is using mixed versions of Insomnia, and one version supports a type of request (such as gRPC or Websockets) that another version doesn't, then syncing that request type to a Team Collection with Insomnia Sync may cause the request to be silently deleted when the collection is pulled and updated by different members using different Insomnia versions.
+If a team is using mixed versions of Insomnia, and one version supports a type of request (such as gRPC or Websockets) that another version doesn't, then syncing that request type to a Team Collection with Insomnia Cloud may cause the request to be silently deleted when the collection is pulled and updated by different members using different Insomnia versions.

 We highly recommend that teams be on the latest version of Insomnia to avoid losing request data due to version incompatibilities.